 |10||A Monster on the Hill: An artificial hill built on a bank of Dighi Leelabati.
 A fountain descended from the hill.
 There is a huge Chinese monster on the top of the hill.|

 How to go to Nuhash Polli

-Before start your journey, you need to know Nuhash Polli location address.
+Before starting your journey, you need to know Nuhash Polli’s location address.
 So, we’re describing here the way for you.
-First, you have to come to Hotapara bus stand in Gazipur.
+First, you have to come to the Hotapara bus stand in Gazipur.
 Several buses like Pravati, Banoshree etc. from Dhaka run on this route.
-Bus fare from Dhaka to Hotapara will be 50 to 60 taka depending on the place.
-Then you can take a tempo, rickshaw or CNG autorickshaw from Hotapara bus stand to reach your destination Nuhash Polli.
-Tempos may cost 40 to 50 taka.
-Rickshaw fare will be 50 to 60 taka and CNG fare may be 120 to 150 taka.
-You can also go to Nuhash Polli with your own car.
+Bus fare from Dhaka to Hotapara will be 50 to 80 taka depending on the place.
+Then you can take a tempo, rickshaw, or CNG auto rickshaw from the Hotapara bus stand to reach your destination, Nuhash Polli.
+Tempos may cost 40 to 50 taka, rickshaws 50 to 60 taka, and CNG fares maybe 120 to 150 taka.
+You can also go to Nuhash Polli in your own car.